-For more retail-based microlearning examples, check out how Pandora jewellery’s training courses achieve completion rates of 100 per cent when using mobile-based microlearning to train its customer-facing retail staff.
+For more retail-based microlearning examples, check out how Pandora jewellery’s training courses achieve completion rates of over 90% when using mobile-based microlearning to train its customer-facing retail staff.

 Training retail staff in task-driven actions can be relatively straightforward when compared to performing internal company training with corporate staff.
 But, whether you’re looking for an alternative to dragging an office full of busy workers into a central location or giving individuals knowledge on how to perform or behave in certain scenarios, microlearning can be a great aid.